 “In 1990, Rena published her autobiography, “The Blood Covenant.”
 The ghostwritten book is rather bizarre, a rewrite of “Perils of Penelope,” in which Penelope has a gun and knows how to use it.

 Interspersed with gratuitous digs at her murdered sister, Lorna, and insistent claims to having been a “victim,” Rena offers long and clinically detailed accounts of her many brushes with oversexed male suitors.

 The small matter of Rulon Allred’s murder is dealt with in a few paragraphs.
 In 1979, the baby-faced, eight-months-pregnant Rena had taken the witness stand to tearfully deny any role in the elderly man’s slaying.
 In her book, and with all the passion of a financial reporter, she admitted to being the killer.”
 (Author of “The 4 O’clock Murders”)

 Suffice it to say, you may find Rena’s memoir worth a perusal, if only to see how a member of Ervil LeBaron’s self-appointed murder-for-God cult used to think.

-But if you want to get a better handle on the real scary-scoop, read from start to finish, “The 4 O’clock Murders” by Scott Anderson.
+But if you want to get a better handle on the real scary-scoop, read “The 4 O’clock Murders” by Scott Anderson.
 And “Prophet of Blood” by Ben Bradlee, Jr. and Dale Van Atta.

-Note: These books may be he found at public libraries, bookstores, Amazon.com, and possibly on Kindle.
+Note: These books may still be he found at public libraries, bookstores, Amazon.com; and are possibly on Kindle.